 Since Square Online Store is a cloud-based solution, there are no software or hardware requirements that you need to meet.
 You should, however, make sure that you’re using the most recent version of the following compatible internet browsers: Chrome, Edge, Firefox, and Safari.

 Specific Size Of Business

 Square Online Store is also best for low-volume merchants who plan on using Square to build a modest online presence.
-Because Square Online Store is not the most robust eCommerce solution, it works best for businesses that plan on using the online store as an additional channel, but not as their main selling platform.
+Because Square Online Store is not the most robust eCommerce solution, it works best for businesses that plan on using the online store as an additional channel, not as their main selling platform.
 What’s more, Square Online Store can only sync with inventory for one physical location, so it’s best for businesses that have a single brick-and-mortar store.

 As you might guess, Square Online Store is designed for merchants who are already processing payments via Square.
 For these sellers, the online store makes perfect sense, adding an easy-to-use site to the Square ecosystem that they already have in place.
 However, merchants who do not primarily use Square to process payments (or to manage POS and inventory), may not find much value in the platform.
-In fact, for these merchants, I do not think Square Online Store is a very good option.
-There are plenty of more customizable eCommerce software out there for about the same price.
+In fact, for these merchants, I do not think Square Online Store is the best option.
+There are plenty more customizable eCommerce software options out there for about the same price.
 Merchants who are not already part of the Square ecosystem should instead look into Shopify, 3dcart, and BigCommerce.
 These are a few of our favorite eCommerce software, and they work for nearly all sellers.

 Ease Of Use

 Like Square’s other products, Square Online Store is designed with the user in mind.
 It is easy to create a store, import your products, and adjust your site to fit your brand.